 To avoid lengthy simulation times and the difficulty of finding worst case data and jitter patterns that are significant at the target BER a statistical approach is used to compute a time domain data eye opening.
 This technique convolves the step response of the channel with a probability distribution of data patterns and transmitter edge positions of victim and aggressors to calculate a probability contour map of data eye at the end of the channel.
-A software tool called jEye is provided as part-a supplement of this specification that will-carriesy out this calculation from channel step response data.
-A separate documentwhite paper will-describes the algorithms used in jEye along with user documentation.
-[Note: jEye is currently in development, planning for Q2 2006 release available to HyperTransport Technical Working Group members.]
+A software tool called jEye is provided as a supplement of this specification that carries out this calculation from channel step response data.
+A separate white paper describes the algorithms used in jEye along with user documentation.
+[Note: jEye is currently available to HyperTransport Technical Working Group members.]